Tips for Startups on how to be more productive at work

 **Say No to Networking**

-Once your business starts to take off, you may start receiving an influx of requests and messages, whether on LinkedIn, or directly through email.
+Once your business starts to take off, you may receive an influx of requests and messages, whether on LinkedIn or through email.

-People will begin to reach out to ask for advice or introductions to other entrepreneurs.
-And while it is tempting to help others reach their goals, there simply isn’t enough time to help everyone.
-It’s okay to politely tell people no.
+People will begin to ask for advice or introductions to other entrepreneurs.
+And while it is tempting to help others reach their goals, there isn’t enough time to help everyone.
+It’s okay to tell people no politely.

 **Say No to Meetings**

 Limit your meetings.
-Meetings should include only the essential people for the purpose of the meeting.
+Meetings should include only the essential people for the meeting.
 Eliminate others.
 A lot of time is wasted on brainstorming and discussions at a table in a room.
-Set an agenda, and a timeframe, and take notes.
+Set an agenda and a timeframe, and take notes.

 **Say No to Opportunities**

 Believe it or not, not all opportunities are good for a growing startup.
-Not all investors are beneficial for you, nor is every industry conference, or event invitation.
+Not all investors benefit you, nor is every industry conference or event invitation.

-Gauge your time, resources and efforts – assess whether the return of time invested will benefit the company in the long run.
+Gauge your time, resources, and efforts – assess whether the return on time invested will benefit the company in the long run.

 **Say No to Distractions**

-Similarly, it might be tempting to jump at every good idea you get.
-Whether it’s related to your product (or service), like a new feature, or an idea for something new to be developed on the side.
+Similarly, jumping at every good idea you get might be tempting, whether related to your product (or service), like a new feature, or an idea to develop something new on the side.

 How do you know if it’s a distraction?
 If it does not directly help you achieve your primary business objective, then it’s a distraction.
 Your business’s growth should take up all of your focus first.
 Consider side-projects later.